aspose-medical/Aspose.Medical-Documentation/10_net/20_developer-guide/50-dicom-imaging-operations/_index.md

 ---
-title: Developer Guide
+title: DICOM Imaging Operations
 type: docs
 weight: 50
 url: /net/developer-guide/dicom-imaging-operations/
 ---

-# DICOM Imaging Operations
+# `DICOM` Imaging Operations

 This documentation provides a step-by-step guide on how to render images (frames) stored in a `DICOM` file using the **`Aspose.Medical`** library.
 The **`Aspose.Medical.Dicom`** `API` allows us to load a `DICOM` file and render individual frames as raw images for further processing or display.